 5.3.76(c) Change Management Process Accounts for Past Performance

-- Poor past performance makes change management harder, and needs to implemented much more carefully (such as with much greater degree of planning and guidance);
+- Poor past performance makes change management harder and needs to implement much more carefully (such as with a much greater degree of planning and guidance);

 - Good past performance allows management to streamline documentation and planning efforts a bit because it can plan changes, but also rely on employees to fulfill required work.